hgiscc/11401_CS203A/AssignmentIV/Readme.md

     Ensure the folder structure is correct:
     ```bash
     cd Assignment
-    tree -L 2 AssignmentIV  //this only \for macOS & \Linux
+    tree -L 2 AssignmentIV  //this only for macOS & Linux
-    tree /F /A  //\for windows
+    tree /F /A  //for windows

     ```
     Expected output: